 What is the structure of the timetable?

-- Each day is divided into four periods of one and a half hours, two in the morning and two in the afternoon.
+- Each day is divided into six periods of one hour

-- Most of these periods are lessons, but some of the afternoon slots are allocated to tutorials, supported study, workshops and enrichment activities, some in half-sessions.
+- Most of these periods are lessons, but some slots are allocated to tutorials, supported study, workshops and enrichment activities

 Do I have to be in college all day?
 You don’t have to be in college when you don’t have a timetabled activity, but we recommend that you make the most of your opportunity to study in college and use our facilities.